-Stephen King reveals trippy new poster for 'The Dark Tower' movie
+Get to know the gunslinger in latest 'The Dark Tower' video feature

-It’s been a long time coming, but The Dark Tower movie is finally on its way.
-The road to bringing Stephen King’s acclaimed saga to the big screen has been nearly as arduous as the journey undertaken by its protagonist, Roland Deschain, during the series’ eight novels, as well as all of the additional prequels and spinoff stories.
+It has been a long time coming, but The Dark Tower movie is finally on its way.
+The road to bringing Stephen King’s acclaimed saga to the big screen has been nearly as arduous as the journey undertaken by its protagonist, Roland Deschain, across the course of the series’ eight novels, as well as all of the additional prequels and spinoff stories.

 Plans for a Dark Tower adaptation date all the way back to 2007, with the project gaining momentum and losing it at various points — and with various studios — before cameras finally began rolling more than nine years on.

-Note: Update: We’ve added a new video that explores the legacy of gunslinger Roland Deschain, Idris Elba’s character in the film.